Document Requests

 Why They Need It:

-- Need to calculate benefit amount
+- Needed to calculate your weekly benefit amount

 How to Respond:

-- Gather the exact documents requested
+- Gather the exact documents for the period specified in the letter

 Medical Certification